 When was the last time you were fit?

-Much like your past successes, you can glean a great deal from your fitness history.
+Much like your past successes, you can glean a great deal from your own fitness history.
 Think of how your body and mind felt when you were at your most physically fit.
 How did you get there?
 What happened to change that?
-Take these lessons forward as you carve a new path.
+For instance, maybe you were the fittest when you were running.
+Now, due to aching joints and pandemic restrictions, you aren’t able to run like you used to.
+Not only does the activity and simple joy of running disappear, but you also start to miss out on the many different benefits it has for your overall health.
+Take these lessons forward as you carve a new path to find a new daily routine and live the life you envisioned.

 Are you happy?
 When was the last time you were truly happy?